Enriquesuarezgtte/TestNG-Tutorial/README.md

 ## How do I get TestNG plugin for eclipse?

--Go to [TestNg-Eclipse](https://testng.org/doc/eclipse.html#eclipse-installation) and follow the instructions to get it.
+- Go to [TestNg-Eclipse](https://testng.org/doc/eclipse.html#eclipse-installation) and follow the instructions to get it.

 ## How do I run tests with TestNG?

--You need to have @Test annotation followed by method.
+- You need to have @Test annotation followed by method.

 ## May I define a class for every test?

--No, you can define multiple tests from single class.
+- No, you can define multiple tests from single class.

 ## Hierarchy?